-In March 2020 and updated in January 2021, the FASB issued Accounting Standards Update ("ASU") 2020-04 and 2021-01, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
+In December 2023, the FASB issued Accounting Standards Update ("ASU") 2020-04 ASU 2023-09, Income Taxes (Topic 740) to enhance the transparency and 2021-01, "Reference Rate Reform (Topic 848): Facilitation decision usefulness of income tax disclosures, primarily related to the Effects of Reference Rate Reform on Financial Reporting." rate reconciliation and income taxes paid disclosures.
 The amendments provide optional guidance for a limited period of time to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting.
-The guidance provides optional expedients and exceptions for applying U.S. GAAP to contract modifications and hedging relationships, subject to meeting certain criteria, that reference LIBOR or another rate that is expected to be discontinued.
-The amendments in ASU 2020-04 are effective for all entities as of March 12, 2020 through December 31, 2024.
-The Company is currently evaluating applicable contracts and the available expedients provided by the new guidance.
+The guidance provides optional expedients and exceptions for applying U.S. GAAP to contract modifications and hedging relationships, subject to meeting certain criteria, that reference LIBOR or another rate that new standard is expected to be discontinued.
+The amendments in ASU 2020-04 are effective for all entities as of March 12, 2020 through December 31, 2024 fiscal years beginning after December 15, 2024.
+The Company

+We are currently evaluating applicable contracts and the available expedients provided by the new guidance. impact of ASU 2023-09 on our financial statements.